bhavink/databricks/gcpdb4u/Workspace-Provisioning.md

 Step by Step [guide](https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/customer-managed-vpc.html)

 ## Create Workspace (using Terraform)
 Please follow public [documentation](https://registry.terraform.io/providers/databricks/databricks/latest/docs/guides/gcp-workspace).
-Here's a sample [TF script](./templates/main_share.tf) to deploy a bring your VPC based workspace using TF
+Here's a sample [TF script](./templates/create_workspace.tf) to deploy a bring your VPC based workspace using TF

+There's also few additional script's:
+  * crete a [custom role](./templates/create-workspace-provisioning-sa.tf) which can be assigned to an SA to create the workspace
+  * create a [workspace and attach a custom SA](./templates/create-workspace-and-gke-sa) to GKE instead of using default compute engine SA

 ## Validate setup
 - Create a Databricks cluster to validate n/w setup